noxdafox/pebble/doc/index.rst

    Runs the decorated function in a concurrent process, taking care of the results and error management.

-   The decorated function returns a *concurrent.futures.Future* object.
+   The decorated function returns a *pebble.ProcessFuture* object.

    If *timeout* is set, the process will be stopped once expired and the *Future* object will raise a *concurrent.futures.TimeoutError* exception.